tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 - hundreds of small utility CLI programs

-- a subset of the thousands of free aplication programs ("apps")
+- a subset of the thousands of free application programs ("apps")

 ## Which distro is for you?